YashaPushak/GPS/README.md

 ### instance_increment

 <table>
 <tr><td><b>Description</b></td><td>The instance increment controls the number of instances that are queued at one time.
-By increasing this value GPS will effectively operate on batches of instIncr instances at one time for its intensification and queuing mechanisms.
+By increasing this value GPS will effectively operate on batches of instance_increment instances at one time for its intensification and queuing mechanisms.
 This can help to make better use of large amounts of parallel resources if the target algorithm runs can be performed very quickly and/or there are few parameters to be optimized.
 The instance increment must be a positive Fibonacci number.
 GPS will also dynamically update the value for the instance increment if it observes that there are too few tasks in the queue to keep the workers busy, or if there are too many tasks in the queue for the workers to keep up.
 The default is 1.</td></tr>
 <tr><td><b>Default</b></td><td>1</td></tr>
 <tr><td><b>Aliases</b></td><td><code>--instance-increment</code>, <code>--instance_increment</code>, <code>--instanceIncrement</code>, <code>--instance-incr</code>, <code>--instance_incr</code>, <code>--instanceIncr</code></td></tr>
 </table>